Reconnection and recovery

-AI Transport streams survive connection drops automatically.
-When a client disconnects, Ably handles reconnection.
-When it comes back, the client resumes from exactly where it left off - no lost tokens, no broken responses, no manual retry logic.
+Streams survive connection drops automatically.
+When a client disconnects, the agent keeps streaming to the session.
+When the client reconnects, it resumes from the exact point it left off, with no lost tokens, no broken responses, and no manual retry code.

 How it works

-The durable session (Ably channel) persists independently of any single connection.
+The durable session on the Ably channel persists independently of any single connection.
 When a client's connection drops:

-untilAttachto load any messages it missed during the gap. - The conversation state is restored seamlessly - the client sees the complete response.
+untilAttachto load any messages it missed during the gap. - The conversation state is restored.
+The client sees the complete response.

 Recovery scenarios

-There are two recovery paths depending on how long the client was disconnected:
+Two recovery paths exist depending on how long the client was disconnected.

-When the disconnection is brief, Ably's connection protocol handles it automatically.
-The client reconnects and the SDK uses untilAttach to load any messages published while the client was away.
-There is no gap - the response resumes exactly where it left off.
+When the disconnection is brief, Ably's connection protocol handles it.
+The client reconnects and the SDK uses untilAttach to load any messages published during the gap.
+There is no missing window; the response resumes exactly where it left off.

-When the client has been offline for a longer period (beyond the channel's persistence window for live recovery), it loads the full conversation from channel history on reconnect.
-The client can paginate through history using view.loadOlder() to reconstruct the complete conversation.
+When the client has been offline for longer than the live recovery window, it loads the full conversation from channel history on reconnect.
+Pagination through history uses view.loadOlder() to reconstruct the rest of the conversation.

 - Append the next token to the message (normal path).